killera/killera.github.com/_posts/2018-10-18-manipulate-json-in-sqlserver.md

 Sql Server2016 starts to support JSON data operation.
 But you still need to make sure the `COMPATIBILITY_LEVEL` >= 130 in case your database is restored/migrated from an older version.

-Please check [this link](https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql-compatibility-level?view=sql-server-2017) for the mapping of Sql Server version and Compatibility Level.
+Please check [this link](https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql-compatibility-level?view=sql-server-2017) for the mapping of Sql Server version and Compatibility Level[^1].

 Check the compatilibity level: